Part 2: What Defines Great Bass in Music Reproduction

 What’s missing is pitch definition and articulation.
 Can you hear bass as notes?
 Individual notes.
 Each one has a beginning, a middle, and an end.
 Each one with its own pitch, its own texture, its own character.
 Because bass, when it’s done properly, is not a foghorn.

+Then there’s extension, or depth, which is what most people think bass is.
+How low does it go?
+Not upper bass, not the warm stuff in the middle—the really subterranean bits.
+The bottom octave.
+The realm of kick drum, synthesiser, and pipe organ, where trousers begin to flap.
 Most systems don’t really go there.
 They roll off before the true bottom end, and that’s usually fine.
 If a system is solid down to around 30Hz, most listeners won’t feel cheated.
 Music still sounds whole.
 Pipe-organ enthusiasts, however, are a different breed entirely and will happily remortgage the house for another 10 Hertz.

 People talk about “fast” and “slow” bass, which is technically nonsense because bass waves are bass waves and physics is physics.
 But musically, everyone knows exactly what it means.
 Fast bass is tight, punchy, rhythmically sure-footed.
 Slow bass lumbers along behind the beat, wearing heavy shoes.
 Yet just as important as how a note starts is how it stops.
 This is where many speakers get into trouble.
 They store energy—so they release the note late.
 The result is that the bass hangs around too long.
 Overhang, it's called.
 Like the note can’t take a hint and move on.